What is inventory?

 Finished goods are items that are ready for showtime.
 They’ve been manufactured from raw materials or purchased from a supplier, and are ready to be sold to customers.
 Finished goods that are purchased as completed for sale are considered merchandise by retailers.

-For accounting purposes, finished goods are short-term assets because of the expectation they will be sold as soon as possible.
+For a given accounting period, finished goods are short-term assets because of the expectation they will be sold as soon as possible.
 The finished goods inventory formula is a straightforward inventory ratio that can be used to calculate the value of your goods:

 Finished Goods = (Cost of Goods Manufactured – Cost of Goods Sold) + Previous Finished Goods Inventory Value

-For any one reporting period, finished goods are combined with raw materials and WIP inventory to make up the total inventory line item on a balance sheet.
+Finished goods are combined with raw materials and WIP inventory to make up the total inventory line item on a balance sheet.
+(Note: safety stock and cycle stock are just two alternative ways finished inventory can be classified.)

 Packing materials inventory includes any items your business used to pack the products you sell.
 If you make toothpaste, the tube you put the toothpaste in could be classified as packing materials.
 Any boxes or packaging you use to ship or store your products are packing materials as well.

 Properly accounting for manufacturing inventory through every step of the process is essential to running a profitable business.
-In a business environment increasing in complexity and with little margin for error, using an inventory management solution that brings order to chaos can mean the difference between ending the year in the red or black.
-The days of missing parts and runaway costs are over… Turn your inventory into your company’s secret weapon.
+In a business environment increasing in complexity and with little margin for error, inventory management software that brings order to chaos can mean the difference between ending the year in the red or black.
+The days of missing parts and runaway costs are over, turn your inventory into your company’s secret weapon.